Logo

 Mark Esper had written his resignation letter four days earlier, when a winner had not yet been determined.

-In November 2021, Mark Esper sued the Department of Defense for preventing the publication of parts of his memoir.
+Mark Esper sued the Department of Defense in November 2021, for preventing publication of parts of his memoir.

-Mark Esper said he considered resigning several times but remained on concerns he would be replaced by a Trump loyalist who was providing dangerous ideas to the president.
+Mark Esper said he considered resigning several times but remained on, concerned he would be replaced by a Trump loyalist who would provide dangerous ideas to the president.

 Mark Esper said he told Miller that would be a war crime; Miller flatly denied the episode occurred.